Supply of medicines during the pandemic

 Requirement to sign prescriptions suspended

 The Government has temporarily suspended the requirement for patients (or their representatives) to sign the back of NHS prescription forms or EPS tokens.
-This change comes into effect from 1st November 2020 and will last initially until 31st March 2021.
+This change came into effect from 1st November 2020 and has recently been extended until 30th June 2021.

 As part of the social distancing measures to limit the spread of the coronavirus and to assist in the management of the serious risk or potentially serious risk to human health in response to the ongoing Covid-19 pandemic, Ministers in England have agreed to temporarily suspend the need for patient signatures on prescription forms.